Duration: Monday – Tuesday – Friday (Minimum 4 people required to operate tour, may be from different groups)

 AHWT IS A CERTIFIED SELLING AGENT FOR TRAVELSAFE INSURANCE – Protect your trip for unforeseen cancellation (air, hotel, tours).
 Click here – IS A CERTIFIED SELLING AGENT FOR

-- Includes views of gorgeous waterfalls in the Columbia Gorge National Scenic Area.
+- Includes views of gorgeous waterfalls that you can walk behind

-- The Pacific Northwest forest offers, old growth firs & cedars, canopied covered trails, fern lined paths alongs creeks.
+- The Pacific Northwest forest offers old growth firs & cedars, canopy covered trails, and fern lined paths along creeks

 Outdoor Adventures: “Where the forest trail ends, my imagination searches to find my dreams.
 When I look beyond the trees, I find the impulse to go where many cannot see.
 When I come back all I have is a picture forever etched in my memory.
 Then I wait until I can go again…”